jkempf42/kube-volttron/cluster-config/README.md

 additional interface to a VirtualBox VM are explained in detail in the following subsections.

 #### Clone a VM or import an ISO for a new one.
 Clone an existing VM using VirtualBox by right clicking on the VM in the left side menu bar and choosing *Clone* from the VM menu.
+The VM should have the same memory and disk as for the central node.
 In the *MAC Address Policy* pulldown, scroll down to the setting *Generate new MAC addresses for all network adaptors*.

 #### Bring up the Network Settings tab
 Right click on the new VM in the left side menu bar of the VirtualBox app